williamhill-lukaszjarzynski/Option1-Kubernetes/README.md

 Your task is to create a repo in github and solve below problem

+1. CREATE

+   # a kubernetes deployment,
+   # svc - service,
+   # hpa - horizontal pod autoscaler,
-1. Create a kubernetes deployment, svc, hpa, pdb service account in kubernetes cluster. can be PaaS/Minikube
+   # pdb - pod disruption budget service account

+   in kubernetes cluster. (can be PaaS/MINIKUBE)

-2. Deployment needs a secret with name API_KEY
+2. Deployment needs a secret with name "API_KEY"
 3. Mount this secret in deployment
-4. API_KEY should be a environment variables within the container when container starts inside a pod
+4. "API_KEY" should be a environment variables within the container when container starts inside a pod
-5. API_KEY env variable is not used yet in app, but we want to see the approach
+5. "API_KEY" env variable is not used yet in app, but we want to see the approach

 # Acceptance criteria